 Courtney received her undergraduate degree in American Studies and Political Science from Vanderbilt University and her master’s degree in Organizational Leadership from Peabody College at Vanderbilt University.
 She serves on the leadership team for the Vanderbilt Alumni Association in Colorado.

-Courtney lives outside of Denver, Colorado with her husband, young son, and dog.
+Courtney lives outside of Denver, Colorado with her husband and young son.